 - SEOG - The Federal Supplemental Educational Opportunity Grant is awarded to those students who have the lowest EFCs, are enrolled full-time, and have a GPA greater than 1.99.
 The award maximum is $750 and funds are limited.
-Not all students who meet the qualifications will be awarded SEOG, due to budget allocations.
+Not all students who meet the qualifications will be awarded SEOG due to budgetary restrictions.
 Priority is given to those students who file the FAFSA by May 15.

 - Federal Work Study - The Federal Work Study Program (FWSP) award determination is based on the date the FAFSA was submitted and an unmet need greater than $1000.
 Funding is limited.
 A student who is not eligible for the Federal Work Study grant may be eligible to work at the college and be paid student wages.
-The student employee must follow the Standards of Satisfactory Academic Progress (SAP) as stated on the following page.
-You must secure college employment on your own.
+The student employee must follow the Standards of Satisfactory Academic Progress (SAP) as stated.
+A student must secure college employment on his/her own.
 All work study positions are posted online at www.collegecentral.com/rhodesstate.
 No awards can be disbursed until all appropriate paperwork is submitted to the Human Resources Office.

-- Federal Direct Loans - Both the subsidized and unsubsidized loan must be repaid.
+- Federal Direct Loans - Both subsidized and unsubsidized loans must be repaid.
 The maximum loan for dependent students is $5,500 for up to 30 earned hours and $6,500 for 31 hours to maximum hours per program.
-For both independent and dependent students whose parents are denied a Parent Plus Loan, an additional $4,000 may be secured each year.
-Failure to maintain at least six credit hours each term will result in the cancellation of the loan.
+For independent students and dependent students whose parents are denied a Parent Plus Loan, an additional $4,000 may be secured each year.
+Failure to maintain at least six credit hours each term will result in cancellation of the loan.